Permission-Based Email Marketing: What It Is, Why It Matters, and Best Practices

 Customers are paying attention to how you use their data in email marketing, and consent needs to be top of mind in every interaction.

 You have one shot to make a good first impression, and sending your potential customers an unsolicited email without their consent is sure to leave them with a negative feeling about your brand.
 Even with regulations in place and Internet Service Providers (ISPs) closely monitoring inboxes, around 50% of emails sent every day — more than 100 billion — are considered spam.
-Here’s why getting consent is crucial for your overall email marketing strategy:
+Here’s why getting consent is crucial for your permission-based marketing:

 Conversion rates increase when marketers send permission-based emails.
 Just take a look at the whole email marketing journey: You first have to figure out your target audience for your email, then you have to send it and it has to be delivered to the recipient’s inbox.
-From there, your content needs to be interesting enough for them to open, then click on a relevant link (and hopefully not unsubscribe while they’re in there).
+From there, your email marketing messages need to be interesting enough for them to open, then click on a relevant link (and hopefully not unsubscribe while they’re in there).

 The email marketing journey is a longer road to get your target audience to click and take action than some marketers realize.
 These relationships need to be nurtured over time with highly relevant, dynamic content, not kicked off with the brute force of a cold email.
 Ensuring you start with a recipient list of real people who consented to your email marketing will improve your deliverability and increase the chances of your emails being opened and clicked.
 It also reduces the risk of people unsubscribing or flagging your emails as spam.

-Essentially, you’re losing potential revenue each time somebody unsubscribes, which avoids having your email marketing efforts go to waste.
+Essentially, you’re losing potential revenue each time somebody unsubscribes, so permission-based emails need to be part of your email marketing strategy.

 It also pays to comply with anti-spam laws.
 According to the Federal Trade Commission (FTC), each separate email in violation of the CAN-SPAM Act is subject to penalties of up to $46,517.
 While CAN-SPAM Act and the EU’s GDPR law don’t prohibit sending unsolicited commercial emails, the Canadian Anti-Spam Legislation (CASL) requires businesses to obtain permission before sending emails.
 Don’t attempt to decipher these nuanced spam laws on your own — you should seek legal counsel about your new and ongoing email marketing campaigns to make sure you’re complying with all spam legislation.